mariopinkster/splitify/README.md

 #### How does it work?
 The tree in the left pane shows a schematic representation of the contents of the input file.
 When you select a node in this tree the preview pane at the  right will show the content as it would be written to file.

-You can influence the content with the checkboxes in the option pane above th text of the preview.
+You can influence the content with the checkboxes in the option pane above the text of the preview.

 The checkbox **add definitions/config nodes** controls wether  the content will be wrapped in a